 In conclusion, I highly recommend Rakugo Shinjuu for those who can appreciate a good, thought-provoking book.
 I advise against watching it for those who just want to sit in on the comedy, the action or the fanservice; there is none of these in Rakugo Shinjuu.
 Finally, romance lovers, be warned.
 While romance exists, it’s not very prominent and, naturally, the only things that come out of Shinjuu–a double suicide–are grieves and broken hearts.

 Runner-up: Kono Subarashii Sekai ni Shukufuku wo!
 2

 (KonoSuba: God’s Blessing on This Wonderful World!
 2)

-The runner up this season is another Studio DEEN’s show: Kono Subarashii Sekai ni Shukufuku wo!
+The runner-up this season is another Studio DEEN’s show: Kono Subarashii Sekai ni Shukufuku wo!
 2 (Konosuba 2).
-Yet another mouthful of a title, the show is a fantasy comedy that runs on adsurdity, quirkiness and the glorious Micheal Bay’s explosion meme (he’s not among the staff, mind you).
+Yet another mouthful of a title, the show is a fantasy comedy that runs on absurdity, quirkiness and the glorious Micheal Bay’s explosion meme (he’s not among the staff, mind you).

 Konosuba 2 takes on the “new fantasy world adventure” theme in a cheerful, optimistic approach.
 There is no dark twist, no tragedy, no deep political powerplay.
 Everything here can be taken at face value.
 The new world is simply wonderful and it is one heck of a time to be alive.
 The plot is non-existent, plot devices are few and far between, characters are portrayed at gag level; they are walking satires of the cliches and archetypes they represent; and the jokes, oh the jokes, are taken to the next level.